jgamper/annotated-papers/README.md

 # Annotated papers :pencil:

-Tracks research papers, articles and their topics read since July 2020 :+1:, and some that were read prior to July 2020 :seedling:
+Tracks research papers, articles and their topics read since July 2020 :+1:, and some that were read prior to July 2020:seedling:

 <p align='center'>
     <br>